 What is Sole Legal custody in Rhode Island?

-Sole Legal Custody in RI is when one parent may make all major decisions concerning a children’s health, welfare and upbringing.
+Sole Legal Custody is when one parent may make all major decisions concerning a children’s health, welfare and upbringing.
 A parent with sole custody needs not consult with the other parent.
 Major decisions could include educational, medical, religious, and welfare decisions.
 The parent with sole custody of the child will usually have placement of the child.
 The parent with “sole custody” has complete access to medical, educational and other records related to the child.
 Sole legal custody is commonly known as sole custody.

 What is Joint Custody in Rhode Island Family Court joint custody have equal rights in making important decisions regarding their child or children.
 Both parents have full rights to access all medical, educational and other records pertaining to the child.
 In order for joint Custody to be feasible, the parents must have some level of communication and respect for each other to allow them to co-parent.
 Joint legal custody is commonly known as joint custody.